-Located in Inlet Beach, Camp Helen State Park is bordered on three sides by the Gulf of Mexico and by Lake Powell, among the largest coastal dune lakes in Florida.
+Located in Inlet Beach, Camp Helen State Park is bordered on three sides by Gulf of Mexico and Lake Powell, among the largest coastal dune lakes in Florida.
 The 180-acre park provides opportunities for water recreation and wildlife-watching.
-Visitors are welcome to fish, swim, SUP, canoe and kayak, or simply soak up the sun on the beach.
-In addition, Camp Helen State Park has a hiking trail, historic site, exhibits and picnic areas, all suited for spending time with loved ones.
+Visitors are welcome to fish, swim, SUP, canoe and kayak, or soak up the sun on the beach.
+In addition, Camp Helen State Park has a hiking trail, historic site, exhibits and picnic areas.

 Deer Lake State Park (Santa Rosa Beach)

 See native plants, wildlife and coastal dune lakes at Deer Lake State Park in Santa Rosa Beach.
 The park houses 11 ecosystems seen from the hiking trail and boardwalk across the dunes.
 In addition, visitors have access to lake and beach areas, providing the ideal spot for swimming, fishing and birding.